Fractured Magic: Chapter Four

 Gareth reunites with his wife and daughter and spills some secrets.

-Halfway back to Gallontea, Gareth paused on Unity’s bridge to lean as far as he could over its stone walls.
-Hungry black water churned below, but Gareth wasn't worried about the old brick giving way.
-It had stood for two thousand years and would stand for two thousand more.
-To Gareth, this bridge was a passage between worlds.
+Halfway back to Gallonten, Gareth paused on Unity’s bridge to lean as far as he could over its stone walls.
+Hungry black water churned below, but Gareth wasn’t worried about the old brick giving way.
+It had stood for two thousand years and would stand two thousand more.
+To Gareth, this bridge marked a passage between worlds.
 Above, below.
-Unity, Gallontea.
-The change started somewhere around the third set of lampposts, where Gallontea fell away behind and the bridge stretched ahead until all that remained was Unity, alone against an endless horizon.
-Gareth was always relieved to cross back over to Gallontea, to descend from these distant heavens.
+Unity, Gallonten.
+The change started somewhere around the third set of lampposts, where Gallonten fell away behind and the bridge stretched on ahead until all that remained was Unity, alone against an endless horizon.
+Gareth was always relieved to cross back over to Gallonten, to descend from these distant heavens.

-He’d heard the two places referred to interchangeably: Gallontea meant Unity and Unity meant Gallontea.
-That was nothing short of offensive to Gallontea’s bursting population.
-If you’d seen both, if you’d crossed this bridge and stood on Unity’s cobbled paths, then you would know.
-You’d know how different they were.
-Physically, “Unity” referred only to the small island off the coast, set apart from the mainland to create an illusion of impartiality.
-Gallontea, by contrast, was just a city.
+He’d heard the two places referred to interchangeably: Gallonten meant Unity and Unity meant Gallonten.
+That was nothing short of offensive to Gallonten’s bursting population.
+If you’d seen both, if you’d crossed this bridge and stood on Unity’s cobbled paths, then you’d know how different they were.
+Physically, “Unity” referred to the small island off the coast, set apart from the mainland to create an illusion of impartiality.
+By contrast, Gallonten was just a city.

 Gareth ran his hands over the stone, the cold seeping up through his palms, and looked back at the island.
-From here, it looked peaceful, the clock tower ticking on while two alfar changed the world as they all knew it.
-Gareth’s eyes were drawn habitually toward the clock’s glowing face.
+From here, it looked peaceful, the clock tower ticking on while two alfar changed the world Gareth knew it.
+His eyes were drawn habitually toward the clock’s glowing face.

-He stopped beneath a colorful archway to catch his breath, the words “Rinehart Festival Grounds” painted on the fluttering canvas in friendly lettering.
-A ticket booth sat up ahead, a dryad girl with flowers in her hair and skin the texture of birch lounging behind the counter.
-A line trailed out from her counter, and Gareth had just started scanning the faces in the crowd for anyone familiar when a pair of small hands grabbed the leg of his trousers and piping voice yelled, “Surprise!”
+While chimes rang out over the city, Gareth stopped beneath a colorful archway to catch his breath, the words “Rinehart Festival Grounds” painted on its fluttering canvas in friendly lettering.
+A ticket booth sat ahead, a dryad girl with flowers in her hair and skin the texture of birch lounging behind its counter.
+A line of people spiraled out from it, and Gareth had just started scanning the faces for anyone familiar when small hands grabbed the leg of his trousers and piping voice yelled, “Surprise!”

-Hand flying to his heart in a feint of shock, Gareth whirled to face the newcomer.
+Gareth whirled to face the newcomer, his hand flying to his heart in a feint of shock.
 “Ofelia!
 By the Three, how sneaky you are!”

 “Your mother was wrong.
-You've grown so much since I left that I barely even recognized you!”
-Gareth said, looking up as Isobel joined them.
+My, you’ve grown so much since I left that I barely recognized you!”
+Gareth said, smiling as Isobel joined them.
 “Hi, Bel.”

 “It’s only been a week, Gareth,” Isobel said with a fondly exasperated smile.
-She leaned up for a kiss, then hesitated, drawing back to study her husband more closely.
+She leaned up for a kiss, then hesitated and drew back to study her husband.
 “Why are you out of breath?
 Darling, what’s wrong?”

-“Nothing, nothing.
-I just lost track of time on the island,” Gareth said.
-He wouldn't say any more.
-He'd made up his mind not to say any more.
-It wasn't his secret to share.
-But sharing secrets with his wife was like sharing secrets with himself, so surely she didn't count?
+“It’s nothing; I just lost track of time on the island,” Gareth said.
+He wouldn’t say any more.
+He’d made up his mind not to say any more.
+The Nochdvor’s secret wasn’t his to share.
+But sharing secrets with his wife was like sharing secrets with himself, so surely she didn’t count?
 He glanced around, noticed there was no one within earshot, and blurted, “Orean kidnapped Amos Nochdvor.
 Alfheimr wants to go to war.”

 “I wasn’t even meant to hear it!
 It was an accident!
 Ah, well…mostly an accident.”

-Isobel gasped.
-“You were eavesdropping, weren’t you?
+“You were eavesdropping again, weren’t you?
 On who?
 Moira?”

 “All three of them.
 And the alfar prince and princess,” Gareth said weakly.